Concordium/concordium.github.io/source/mainnet/smart-contracts/best-practices/development.rst

 ==========================

 This document provides guidelines for developing smart contracts.
-We start with some general thoughts about smart contract development and then give more details about writing smart contracts in Rust for Concordium.
+It starts with some general thoughts about smart contract development and then gives more details about writing smart contracts in Rust for Concordium.

 Mindset
 ========